 Electronic cigarettes aren’t just nicotine; they contain a lot of other substances, some of which cause cancer, Dr. Drummond says.
 But it’s too early to know their long-term effects because they haven’t been around long enough for the medical community to have a full understanding of how they affect the developing lung.

 “There are flavorings that have been linked to lung disease, and we simply don’t know what the long-term effects are on the exposure of these agents to developing lungs, which develop until about age 30,” Dr. Drummond says.
-“Any sort of respiratory exposure during that development has the potential to impair lung development, which could lead to chronic lung diseases down the road.”

 Dr. Jaspers says not knowing the long-term consequences of vaping may be its most significant risk factor, especially for teens.